mvdcorput/cs-ngx/source/projects/cs-ngx-npm/README.md

 It checks for content type 'application/json' http responses and uses regex to find dates using iso8601 format.

+With this interceptor you don't have to convert json dates coming from (dotnet core) http responses anymore.

 ### Add interceptor to your ngx module
 ```typescript
 import { HttpClientModule, HTTP_INTERCEPTORS } from '@angular/common/http';